rayhankinan/GKA-Block-Cipher/README.md

 ## How to use

-- Run the program using `python3 main.py`
+- Run the program using `python3 src/app.py`
-- Choose the mode of operation and the content
+- The backend application will run at port 5000

 ## How to change the key or IV

-- Change the key variable in `main.py` at line 9
+- Change the key variable in `src/app.py`

 ### Happy encrypting! :D